googlecodelabs/cloud-nebulous-serverless/README.md

 ### Deployments

 As mentioned above, local "deployments" use the Flask development server while the [`gcloud` CLI](https://cloud.google.com/sdk/gcloud) (command-line interface) is used when deploying to the cloud.
 It is part of the [Cloud SDK](https://cloud.google.com/sdk) which you should [install](https://cloud.google.com/sdk/docs/quickstart).
 New users should also reference the [`gcloud` cheatsheet](https://cloud.google.com/sdk/docs/cheatsheet).
 Below are the required settings and instructions to deploy this app for all available configurations.

+#### NOTES

-Note the application file `main.py` is always required (should be obvious).
-The "**TL:DR;**" section at the top of each deployment type summarizes the key files in each configuration while the table beneath spells it out the details.
-The `noxfile.py` and `test_translate.py` files are for testing only thus not listed &mdash; see the [Testing section](#testing) at the very bottom.
-None of the `.*ignore` administrative files are included in deployments either.
+- The application file `main.py` is always required (should be obvious).
+- The "**TL:DR;**" section at the top of each deployment type summarizes the key files in each configuration while the table beneath spells it out the details.
+- The `noxfile.py` and `test_translate.py` files are for testing only thus not listed &mdash; see the [Testing section](#testing) at the very bottom.
+- The `.*ignore` files are administrative and not described as part of the deployments.

 ## **Local Flask server (Python 2)**